lwjohnst86/tagDiabetes/doc/manuscript.md

 the attenuation with beta-cell function was due primarily to adjustment for waist.

-In analyses using TAGFA concentration values, nearly all TAGFA had a strong negative association on HOMA2-%S and ISI (estimates ranging from -13.7 to -3.6 and -14.7 to -4.4, respectively), and a few had strong negative associations with IGI/IR and ISSI-2 (estimates ranging from -7.4 to -7.3 and -4.1 to -3.4, respectively).
+In analyses using concentration values, nearly all TAGFA had a strong negative association on HOMA2-%S and ISI (estimates ranging from -13.7 to -3.6 and -14.7 to -4.4, respectively), and a few had strong negative associations with IGI/IR and ISSI-2 (estimates ranging from -7.4 to -7.3 and -4.1 to -3.4, respectively).
-In analyses using TAGFA mol% values, four TAGFA (14:0, 16:0, 14:1n-7, and 16:1n-7) had negative associations with HOMA2-%S and ISI (between -11.6 to -5.7 and -12.3 to -5.8%, respectively, lower insulin sensitivity for every SD increase in the TAGFA), while several more TAGFA had positive associations with HOMA2-%S and ISI (20:0, 18:1n-9, 20:1n-9, 22:1n-9, 18:2n-6, 20:2n-6, 20:4n-6, and 22:5n-3) predicting between 4.3 to 14.2 and
+In analyses using TAGFA mol% values, four TAGFA (14:0, 16:0, 14:1n-7, and 16:1n-7) had negative associations with HOMA2-%S and ISI (between -11.6 to -5.7 and -12.3 to -5.8, respectively, lower insulin sensitivity for every SD increase in the TAGFA), while several more TAGFA had positive associations with HOMA2-%S and ISI (20:0, 18:1n-9, 20:1n-9, 22:1n-9, 18:2n-6, 20:2n-6, 20:4n-6, and 22:5n-3) predicting between 4.3 to 14.2 and
 5.8 to 15.2%, respectively, higher insulin sensitivity for every SD increase in the TAGFA.
-One TAGFA, 20:2n-6, had a very strong positive association with the insulin sensitivity measures, with a 14.2 to 15.2% higher insulin sensitivity for every SD increase in 20:2n-6.
+One TAGFA, 20:2n-6, had a very strong positive association with the insulin sensitivity measures, with a 14.2 to 15.2% higher insulin sensitivity for every SD increase.
 Both clinically-measured TAG and total TAGFA concentration had very strong negative associations with all outcome variables.

-While there were a few significant interactions by time in unadjusted models, after inclusion of covariates in the model, these interactions were attenuated (data not shown).
+While there were a few
+significant interactions by time in unadjusted models, after inclusion of covariates in the model, these interactions were attenuated (data not shown).
 There were no significant interactions by sex or ethnicity for any of the TAGFA (data not shown).
-We ran sensitivity analyses to identify which covariate attenuated the beta-cell function associations from the unadjusted model.
-We found that including waist circumference in the model lead to the attenuation of associations, shown in Supplemental Figure  4.
+Results of the sensitivity analyses identifying waist circumference as the covariate that attenuated the beta-cell function associations from the unadjusted model are shown in Supplemental Figure  4.
 A tabular presentation of the GEE results is shown in Supplemental Table  3 for unadjusted models and Supplemental Table  4 for adjusted models.

 ## Clustering of TAGFA by metabolic measures

 The PLS analysis corroborated the findings from the GEE models.
-The insulin sensitivity (Figure  7) PLS results showed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7.
+The PLS results conditioned on insulin sensitivity as the outcome showed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7 (Figure  7).
 These TAGFA loaded strongly and negatively on HOMA2-%S and ISI, suggesting this cluster of TAGFA tracks together with lower insulin sensitivity.
 The TAGFA 20:2n-6, 20:5n-3, 22:5n-3, and 22:6n-3 loaded positively on both insulin sensitivity measures.
 No other TAGFA loaded strongly.
-The PLS model for insulin sensitivity had good predictive ability, with a high correlation between the predicted outcome values against the actual values (HOMA2-%S: r=0.46, p<0.001; ISI: r=0.39, p<0.001).
+The PLS model for insulin sensitivity had good predictive ability, with a high correlation between the predicted outcome values against the observed values (HOMA2-%S: r=0.46, p<0.001; ISI: r=0.39, p<0.001).

-The beta-cell function PLS results showed clustering of similar fatty acids, however there there was a low correlation (though significant at p<0.001) between the predicted values and the actual values (r=0.25 to 0.24), suggesting poor predictability.
+The beta-cell function PLS results showed a similar clustering of fatty acids, however there was a lower correlation (though significant at p<0.001) between the predicted values and the observed values (r=0.25 to 0.24), suggesting that TAGFA composition poorly predicts beta-cell function.
 Given the low predictability, only the insulin sensitivity measures are presented.
 We used the extracted PLS scores as the predictor variable in the GEE models and found negative associations of the first component on all outcome